Application Criteria

 Requirement for master’s degree completion before beginning the internship.

-Eligibility to match to the internship includes the requirement to submit a transcript indicting conferral of a master’s degree from an accredited institution, or an Intent to Complete Masters Degree 9.22 form, indicating that this degree will be awarded prior to September 1st of the upcoming internship year.
+Eligibility to match to the internship includes the requirement to submit a transcript indicting conferral of a master’s degree from an accredited institution, or an Intent to Complete Master’s Degree form, indicating that this degree will be awarded prior to September 1st of the upcoming internship year.
 Intent-to-complete forms must be signed by the applicant’s academic advisor.
 Failure to complete the master’s degree by the date specified will result in delay in starting the internship, or dismissal from the program at the discretion of the internship director.

 Statement of Nondiscrimination/ Equal Opportunity in Selection of Dietetic Interns